c. Terms and rights attached to Equity Shares

 (c) Commodity price risk

 Sugar & Jaggery industry being cyclical in nature, realizations get adversely affected during downturn.
-Higher cane price or higher production than the demand ultimately affect profitability.
+Higher cane price or higher production than the demand ultimately affects profitability.
 The Company has mitigated this risk by well integrated business model by diversifying into various FMCG Products.

 (d) Interest rate risk

 Interest rate risk is the risk that the future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-However, the Company does not hold any borrowings in FY 2023-24 and FY 2022-23.
+However, the Company does not hold any borrowings in FY 2024-25 and FY 2023-24.

 NOTE NO. 34 CAPITAL MANAGEMENT